How To Sell A Car Online – The Definitive Guide

 Before You Sell A Car Online – The Checklist

-Whether you sell your car to a dealer, use our online car buying comparison service, or sell your car privately, preparation is key.
+Whether your selling a car to a dealer, use our online car buying comparison service, or sell your car privately, preparation is key.
 Get all the following ready before you start the process:

 The V5 (also known as a log book), is proof that you own the car.
+It provides proof of who is the registered keeper.
 This is also the document used to transfer the car to the new owner

 Service history documents will help to add value to your car.
 These can come in the form of receipts from an authorised garage of work completed (with your car registration noted), or dealer stamps with mileage indicators.